johnroper100/mirage/README.md

 ## Backing Up Your Site

-Backups are easy with Mirage, simply save copies of the `database` directory and the `uploads` directory.
-As long as the theme stays the same, the content should be able to be transfered to a new server if needed simply by coping these folders over.
+Backups are easy with Mirage, simply save the `database` and `uploads` directories as often as you would like.
+As long as the theme stays the same, the content should be able to be transfered to a new server if needed by simply copying these folders over.
 This is also helpful for moving a development website into production.

 ## A Note About Security